Jon Pearce

-Jonathan Pearce (born 29 July 1977) is a British Labour Party politician who has been Member of Parliament (MP) for High Peak since the 2024 general election, in which he defeated incumbent Conservative MP Robert Largan.
+Jonathan Pearce (born 29 July 1977) is a British Labour Party politician who has been Member of Parliament (MP) for High Peak, in Derbyshire, since the 2024 general election, in which he defeated incumbent Conservative MP Robert Largan.

 Early life and career

-Pearce was born and grew up in Derbyshire.
-His mother was a nurse in the NHS.
+Pearce was born and raised in Derbyshire.
+His mother was a National Health Service nurse.

 He attended Murray Park School and Mackworth Tertiary College before going on to Newcastle University where he completed a bachelor's degree in History and Politics.

 In his early life Pearce worked stacking shelves in a supermarket, as a crew member for McDonald's, as a waiter in a pub, in sales selling computers, as a shop assistant in an off-licence, boxing chocolates in the Thorntons factory in Belper and as a car park attendant.

 Following university, Pearce worked for a charity in the North East helping vulnerable people live in warmer homes, before being seconded into the civil service to help with the implementation of the Labour Government's fuel poverty strategy, under the Blair premiership.

 Pearce went on to work for the Labour Party, first as an organiser, and then as a policy adviser on housing, transport and local government.
 Following the 2006 local elections, Pearce converted to law, attending Nottingham Law School.
 He completed his legal training contract at Eversheds Sutherland to become a solicitor.
 He spent the following 14 years as an employment lawyer, specialising in workers' rights and discrimination law, becoming a partner at healthcare specialist firm Hempsons in 2020.